-- 1. Click Start>Run>perfmon to launch the Windows Performance Monitor. - 2.
+- 1. Click Start > Run and type perfmon to launch the Windows Performance Monitor. - 2.
 Right-click and select Add Counters to add additional statistics.

-Table 8 is a partial list of the statistics to use to troubleshoot performance issues.
+Table 7 is a partial list of the statistics to use to troubleshoot performance issues.
 For network performance, all of the counters from the table are useful: Network Interface, TCPv4, IPv4, and Processor.

-Table 8 Statistics and Fine Tuning
+Table 7 Statistics and Fine Tuning

-Situation Answer/Solution If this value is incrementing even a small amount, a physical problem might exist on the network, such as a loose connection or bad cable, which causes CRC errors in Ethernet packets.
+Situation Answer/Solution Network Interface > Packets Received Errors.
+If this value is incrementing even a small amount, a physical problem might exist on the network, such as a loose connection or bad cable, which causes CRC errors in Ethernet packets.
 Find and eliminate the physical problem.
 Network Interface > Packets Received Discarded.
 If this value is incrementing dramatically, the computer system might be receiving a lot of unsolicited traffic using network resources.

-Table 8 Statistics and Fine Tuning (Continued)
+Table 7 Statistics and Fine Tuning (Continued)

 Situation Answer/Solution IPv4 > Fragmented Datagrams / sec.
 If this value is greater than 0, the computer system is sending or receiving IP fragments.
 This problem impacts performance.
-See Section 3.2.6.2.2, Jumbo Packet.
+See Section 3.2.5.2.2, Jumbo Packet.
 TCPv4 > Segments Retransmitted / sec.
 TCP retransmits indicate that packets are being dropped by the receiving system (or in a network switch).
 Ideally, reduce retransmits to 0.
 Processor > % Processor Time.
 If CPU usage is high, try to enable all available offloads, such as checksum offloads, and use jumbo packets.

-3.2.6.2.2 Jumbo Packet
+3.2.5.2.2 Jumbo Packet